Crawl4AI Docker Guide 🐳

 Summary

-- Using the interactive playground for testing - Making API requests with proper typing - Using the Python SDK - Leveraging specialized endpoints for screenshots, PDFs, and JavaScript execution - Connecting via the Model Context Protocol (MCP) - Monitoring your deployment
+In this guide, we've covered everything you need to get started with Crawl4AI's Docker deployment: - Building and running the Docker container - Configuring the environment - Using the interactive playground for testing - Making API requests with proper typing - Using the Python SDK with automatic hook conversion - Working with hooks - both string-based (REST API) and function-based (Python SDK) - Leveraging specialized endpoints for screenshots, PDFs, and JavaScript execution - Connecting via the Model Context Protocol (MCP) - Monitoring your deployment

-For AI application developers, the MCP integration allows tools like Claude Code to directly access Crawl4AI's capabilities without complex API handling.
+MCP Integration: For AI application developers, the MCP integration allows tools like Claude Code to directly access Crawl4AI's capabilities without complex API handling.

 Keep exploring, and don't hesitate to reach out if you need help!
 We're building something amazing together. πŸš€